ferparra/My-Readwise/pages/%22Measure Twice, Cut Once... (highlights).md

 	- In woodwork, the general solution to this is to make a quick "jig" (something to help you make a cut).
 Put a block ~26" from saw blade, put leg #1 against the stop block, make your cut, and repeat, without moving the stop block.

 	  Boom, 4 legs, exactly equal.
-	- In causal inference, we are dealing with a very similar problem.
+	- In [[causal inference]], we are dealing with a very similar problem.
 We have a TON of variables we have to deal with, where any one particular thing throws off our results.

 	  One solution is to very, very carefully examine the problem and map (measure) it out.
 		- **Tags**: #[[favorite]]